 Day 2 You cross the International Date Line

 Day 3.
 Arrive in Auckland with Afternoon Auckland Tour: (1-night)

-Upon arrival you will be transferred to your accommodation is located in the city center with the backdrop of Auckland Harbour.
-Spend the afternoon enjoying the largest city in New Zealand which is very walkable.
-This afternoon, at 200pm take an Auckland city tour.
-Travel through the city centre, past iconic Karangahape Road and the stylish suburb of Ponsonby, and over the Auckland Harbour Bridge, enjoying views of the Hauraki Gulf and city skyline.
+Upon arrival you will be transferred to your accommodation which is located in the city center with the backdrop of Auckland Harbour.
+Spend the afternoon enjoying the largest city in New Zealand, which is very walkable.
+This afternoon, at 200pm, take an Auckland city tour.
+Travel through the city centre, past iconic Karangahape Road and the stylish suburb of Ponsonby, then over the Auckland Harbour Bridge, enjoying views of the Hauraki Gulf and city skyline.
 Visit the Viaduct Harbour, home to America’s Cup racing for many years, and the central city’s main road Queen Street, before continuing to the Auckland Domain.
 The tour continues to historic Parnell Village, where you can explore this boutique shopping area during an afternoon tea stop.
 Next, travel the stunning waterfront route of Tamaki Drive to Michael Joseph Savage Memorial Park, above Mission Bay.
 Named after one of New Zealand’s greatest and most popular Prime Ministers, the park, with its formal gardens and tranquil atmosphere, offers a panoramic outlook over the picturesque Eastern Bays, Auckland city and the Waitemata Harbour.